sveltejs/svelte/site/content/docs/03-template-syntax.md

 ---

-Slots can be rendered zero or more times, and can pass values *back* to the parent using props.
+Slots can be rendered zero or more times and can pass values *back* to the parent using props.
 The parent exposes the values to the slot template using the `let:` directive.

 The usual shorthand rules apply — `let:item` is equivalent to `let:item={item}`, and `<slot {item}>` is equivalent to `<slot item={item}>`.